405f0und/.github/profile/README.md

 ## Welcome to the 405F0UND Team Github Organization!

 This Organization is for team's (405 Found) final group project for class ops-301d8 in the IT Ops/Cybersecurity program at [Code Fellows](https://www.codefellows.org/).
 First, there is an overview of the project scenario and summary of the problem domain.
 After that, our team members are listed with links to their individual [LinkedIn](https://www.linkedin.com/?original_referer=) profiles and [GitHub](https://github.com) repositories.
 Next is a link to the team's project management board in [Trello](https://trello.com), followed by the presentation links.
 Finally. there are links to our project's three three repositories:
-- **Documentations:** Contains all the documentation that is part of this project, including topograpies, flowcharts ann the standard operating procedures that we wrote as part of the project client's solutions.
+- **Documentation:** Contains all the documentation that is part of this project, including topograpies, flowcharts and the standard operating procedures we wrote as part of the project client's solutions.
-- **Presentation:** Contains a .pdf copy of the slide deck we used to present our solutions and a link to the original document in Google Docs
+- **Presentation:** Contains a .pdf copy of the slide deck we used to present our solutions and a link to the original document in Google Docs.
+Also, a link to the final presentation video.
-- **Scripts:** presentations repository contains a pdf of our slideshow as well as a link to the slideshow on GoogleDocs.
-The video of our presentation will be added to that repository once it is available.
+- **Scripts:** Contains a coding script that was written to automate the process of importing employee information into Microsoft Active Directory from a .csv file and use it to set up new user accounts.

 <br>